 Enter your email address

 Each year the Oklahoma Safety Council (OSC) hosts the largest safety and health conference in Oklahoma.
-The 2013 Oklahoma Safety & Health Conference will be jointly hosted by the OSC and the Oklahoma Department of Labor (OKDOL).
-The annual event will be held on June 26-28 at the Embassy Suites in Norman, OK.
+The 2014 Oklahoma Safety & Health Conference will be jointly hosted by the OSC and the Oklahoma Department of Labor (OKDOL).
+The annual event will be held on June 4-6 at the Renaissance Tulsa Hotel & Convention Center in Tulsa, OK.
 Over the course of two days, more than 500 participants will have the opportunity to hear speakers on a variety of 30 safety and health related topics, pursue ongoing educational accreditation, participate in courses designed for OSHA compliance and network with peer professionals.
+Our goal is to provide attendees with the knowledge they can take back to their workplace to enhance productivity.
+On behalf of the OSC and OKDOL we encourage you to save-the-date and join us!
+Early bird registration ends April 15, 2014.

 Each month the Oklahoma Safety Council hosts network luncheons in Tulsa and Oklahoma City.
 These luncheons are designed to provide valuable education opportunities, with presentations by experts in various fields.
 They also provide time for safety professionals to network, which promotes collaboration, partnerships and further education that translates to a safer Oklahoma!
 Our monthly luncheons are available for members and nonmembers to attend.

-As you may already know Sportsman's Country Club closed its doors on 3/29/13 and will be auctioning their property soon.
-Beginning in April, our OKC Network Luncheons will be held at Twin Hills Golf & Country Club located at 3401 N.E.
+The Oklahoma City Network Luncheons are held at Twin Hills Golf & Country Club located at 3401 N.E.
 36th Street in Oklahoma City.
-Lunch will be $15 per person which includes a buffet, salad, dessert and a beverage.
+Lunch is $15 per person which includes a buffet, salad, dessert and a beverage.
 We're required to submit a headcount 48 hours ahead so we highly urge everyone to pre-register online at least 72 hours prior to the luncheon date.
 No refunds will be issued and substitutions are welcomed.
 Just simply click on the registration button below to get started.

 Safety training is our specialty.
 For 60 years, we have provided top quality training for Oklahoma.